murnanedaniel/exatrkx-ctd2020/README.md

 ```
 python pipeline.py GraphLearning/configs/pipeline_train.yaml train
 ```
 to get model artifacts saved into the folder `data/storage/path/artifacts/Training_Example`, which can be pointed to in the next step.
+To see the performance of the training, you can create some visualisations, as described below in **Performance**.

 #### b.
 Download model artifacts